COVID-19—We’re in this together

 Tools to support your users

-Find libraries that are lending e-content during the COVID-19 crisis
+Find libraries that are lending e-content and physical materials during the COVID-19 crisis

 To identify libraries that are lending electronic documents and e-books during the COVID-19 crisis, we’ve created two new resource sharing groups for OCLC customers.
-Get more information and join.
+Get more information.
+To identify libraries that are able to ship and receive materials from their physical collections, we’ve created another profiled group.

 Connect users to free online resources